 Day trek to the Dainkund Peak, Dalhousie

 One of the main things I enjoyed the most when I was in Himachal Pradesh was driving across the beautiful hills, enjoying the majestic Himalayan ranges.
 Honestly speaking, I cannot imagine a better way to explore these picturesque valleys than a good trek up the hills.
-Hence, while my husband and I were visiting Dalhousie with friends, we decided to do a one-day trek to the Dainkund Peak, which is one of the highest points in Dalhousie.
+Hence, while my husband and I were visiting the hill station of Dalhousie with friends, we decided to do a one-day trek to the Dainkund Peak, which is one of the highest points in Dalhousie.

-The Dainkund Peak also called as “Singing Hills” is at a height of 2755 meters and is a fairly easy trek of about 1.5 kilometers distance to the top.
+The Dainkund Peak also called “Singing Hills” is at a height of 2755 meters and is a fairly easy trek of about 1.5 kilometers distance to the top.
 The trail begins near the Indian Air Force Base, which is a good half hour drive from Dalhousie town.
 Although we intended to start our trek early during the day to avoid the harsh sun rays, we barely managed to start the journey mid-morning.
 Luckily, it was a gorgeous day in the hills with the sun shining brightly behind beautiful white clouds and cool breeze washing our faces as we started our trek.

 The trail is actually a path to Pohlani Mata Temple that is located on the top of the peak.
 The first few minutes of the walk was more like an outdoor cardio for me, as there were stone steps leading to the top of the trail.
 It will be a pain if one is not used to climbing stairs and also the high altitude makes it a little bit difficult to breathe while climbing.
 We took several short water and photo breaks to enjoy the beautiful vistas along the way.